 Word of the Day – ayudante – helper

 Tip of the Day – They use washing machine powder to clean everything, and boy does it do a good job!
-In this recipe, to clean the wax out of your pan, fill it with water and bring to a hard boil then dump it out quickly.
+In this recipe, to clean the wax out of your pan, fill it with water and bring to a hard boil then dump it out quickly into the earth, not down the drain.
 Wipe clean a few times with a paper towel.
 Label your jars.
 Great gifts.
 Here in Ecuador you can find beeswax from your local bee-growers, or buy beeswax candles!

 Click “subscribe” to get these recipes in your inbox daily.
 It’s free!